plgreenLIRU/SMC_approx_optL/README.md

 During development we made a series of tests for verification purposes.
 To execute the tests install `pytest` and run it in the `tests` folder.

 ## Contributions
 We actively encourage people to contribute to our code.
 If you would like to do so, please fork the repository and issue a pull request.
-We try to write everything in PEP8 notation - the file `PEP8_test.py` will automatically test the notation of all python files in the repository.
+We try to write everything in PEP8 notation(ish).
 If you find any problems, please feel free to raise an `issue` through Github and we'll do our best to get back to you.

 ## Versions
-V1 : originally submitted with paper
+V1 : originally submitted with first version of the paper (https://arxiv.org/abs/2004.12838).

-V2 : now uses abstract methods to make it more clear what the user needs to define
+V2 : now uses abstract methods to make it more clear what the user needs to define.

+V3 : added example of the approach applied to a single-degree-of-freedom system.

+## Contact
 Queries to: p.l.green@liverpool.ac.uk